gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 context for SCTP association restart SHOULD be created.

 In this document we use the terms DTLS Key context for indicating a Key and IV, produced by the DTLS Key Management, and all relevant data that needs to be provided to the Chunk Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes Keys and IV for sending and receiving, replay window, last used sequence number.
+DTLS Key context includes Keys, sequence number protection key, and IV for sending and receiving, replay window, last used sequence number for sending.
 Each DTLS key context is associated with a three-value tuple identifying the context, consisting of SCTP Association, the restart indicator, and the DTLS epoch.

 The DTLS Connection ID in the DTLS Record layer used in the DTLS Chunk MUST NOT be used.